-Henri have a range of ethically made womenswear for every season, with basics beginning at around £30 and all-in-ones creeping close to £200.
+Henri has a range of ethically made womenswear for every season, with basics beginning at around £30 and all-in-ones creeping close to £200.

-Because they are diligent about keeping everything to do with their cotton organic, neither workers nor the natural world are harmed by chemicals and pesticides in India.
+They are diligent about keeping everything to do with their cotton organic.
+Sourced in India, neither workers nor the natural world are harmed by chemicals and pesticides.

 Designed and made by Henrietta (i.e. ‘Henri’) herself, the clothes are made in London and Portugal by trusted manufacturers.

 Each piece is trialled, washed, worn and lived in for weeks before it passes the test to be put into production.